Is DCIS a type of cancer?

-For women who have a mastectomy for DCIS, there is usually no need for additional treatment because the risk of the cancer coming back (recurrence) is very low.
+For those who have a mastectomy for DCIS, there is usually no need for additional treatment because the risk of the cancer coming back (recurring) is very low.
 After a lumpectomy, there is still a risk that the DCIS may come back or become invasive cancer.
 To reduce this risk, the two main treatments are radiation therapy and, if the DCIS cells have the estrogen receptor, hormone therapy.
-These drugs include tamoxifen (Nolvadex®), which blocks the estrogen receptor, and aromatase inhibitors, which block estrogen production.
+These hormone-blocking drugs include tamoxifen, which blocks the estrogen receptor, and aromatase inhibitors, which block estrogen production.

-Probably the hardest decision faced by women with DCIS is whether to have one of these additional treatments after a lumpectomy.
+Probably the hardest decision faced by people with DCIS is whether to have one of these additional treatments after a lumpectomy.
 A lot of factors must be considered, including the size and grade of the DCIS, how close the DCIS cells were to the final margin, and the age of the person at diagnosis.
-Younger women have a higher risk of recurrence.
+Younger patients tend to have a higher risk of recurrence compared to older individuals.
 And then as a doctor, I need to consider how each of my patients thinks about risk.
 For example, a 10% risk of recurrence in the next ten years can mean completely different things to two different people.
-Some women want to do everything to lower their risk, while others are happy to just have it watched closely.Back to top
+Some patients want to do everything to lower their risk, while others are happy to just have it watched closely.Back to top

 What are some advantages of receiving treatment for DCIS at MSK?

-At MSK, we have a very thoughtful approach to personalizing adjuvant therapies for each woman with DCIS.
-The doctors and patients make all the treatment decisions as a team.
-Much of the research determining risk factors for DCIS-related recurrence was done at MSK.
-We’ve tried to figure out who really needs additional treatments, such as radiation or hormone therapy.
-There are side effects to everything, so we really balance the pros and cons.
-It’s not one size fits all.
-We want people to have the best quality of life while staying cancer free.Back to top
+At MSK, we have a very thoughtful approach to personalizing treatment for each person with DCIS.
+The doctors and patients make treatment decisions as a team.
+Much of the research determining risk factors for DCIS-related recurrence was done at MSK, and we have a computerized prediction model that can help calculate an individual’s risk of recurrence, which helps us decide what treatments are best.
+We’ve tried to figure out who really needs additional treatments, such as radiation or hormone therapy, and who may be able to avoid certain treatments.
+Our goal is to find the right treatment for each patient, so that they can remain cancer free with an excellent quality of life moving forward.Back to top